RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 • This project employs various machine learning models to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.

-• Users can search and sort the database for classifications and compounds - Classifications that are NOT listed on PubChem will predicted by the model, if possible.
+• Users can search and sort the database for pharmacological classifications & compounds - Compounds that DO NOT have any classification data avilable on PubChem will predicted by the model, if possible.

 ![image](https://github.com/user-attachments/assets/c5e3794e-f6be-465d-9870-b9c55c131a11)
 ![Screenshot 2024-08-09 132916](https://github.com/user-attachments/assets/d33657c3-0700-42d5-bd8b-11eb557b3eac)